-EnablePay appears to market its services primarily through its website.
+EnablePay appears to market its services primarily through its website and through strategic partnerships with chambers of commerce, merchant associations, trade associations, institutions, non-profit societies, credit unions, and banks.
 It is unclear at this time whether the company employs in-house or independent sales representatives, but we are currently unable to locate any negative EnablePay reviews that mention unethical conduct by the company’s sales team.
 EnablePay also does not appear to engage in any deceptive advertising strategies in its official materials.
-We therefore award the company an “A+” in this category.
+We therefore award the company an “A” in this category.

 There isn’t a great deal of publicly available information about the standard EnablePay contract.
 The company claims to offer transparent pricing that is at or close to the interchange rates for all cards.
 To compensate for this loss in potential earnings, the company advertises that it collects a set monthly fee that constitutes the bulk of its profits.
 The amount of this monthly fee is not disclosed on the EnablePay website.
 At this time, there are no public EnablePay complaints that express dissatisfaction with the company’s contract, so we are awarding EnablePay an “A” rating for its contract terms.
 If you have any knowledge of the company’s standard agreement (including any possible early termination fees or PCI Compliance fees), please share that information in the comment section of this review.